Guide to the First Year

 - Relax.
 Sleep.
 Eat well.
 Exercise.
 Get involved in other activities.
 Get to know your classmates.

 - You can learn in class, at home, in study groups, from books, from lecture recordings, from models, by doing questions, and by making study guides.
-Learning in medical school is very different than learning in college.
-Just because a certain style worked for you in college does not mean it will work for you in medical school!
+Learning in medical College is very different than learning in college.
+Just because a certain style worked for you in college does not mean it will work for you in medical College!
 Try different ways of studying and see what works for you.

 - Students in the medical college traditionally help each other out by posting study materials and resources on the discussion boards.
 We hope you carry on this tradition.